 - A. The first dinosaur fossil, the Iguanodon, was found in 1822 by Dr. Gideon Mantell, an English doctor and amateur fossil hunter.
-After it was discovered that this find represented an entirely new type of creature, the British anatomist and paleontologist, Sir Richard Owen, named these animals "dinosaurs," which means "terrible lizard."
-Owen later became one of Charles Darwin's strongest opponents. - B. Generally when we think of dinosaurs we refer to extinct reptiles, most of which were quite large.
-Yet actually some were as small as a chicken, such as Podokesaurus, Compsognathus, and Struthiomimus.
-Many reptiles today are much larger, such as the 6 meter-long American alligator.
+After discovering that this find represented an entirely new type of creature, the British anatomist and paleontologist Sir Richard Owen named these animals "dinosaurs," which means "terrible lizard."
+Owen later became one of Charles Darwin's most vigorous opponents. - B. Generally, when we think of dinosaurs, we refer to extinct reptiles, most of which were quite large.
+Yet some were as small as a chicken, such as Podokesaurus, Compsognathus, and Struthiomimus.
+Many reptiles today are much larger, such as the six-meter-long American alligator.
 Over 1000 Komodo dragons still live in Indonesia and are 10 feet long and over 300 pounds (3 meters and 136 kg.).
-These facts make a definition quite difficult to give.
+These facts make a definition quite challenging to give.